unosquare/sshdeploy/README.md

  * **You MUST use the property** `BuildingInsideSshDeploy` **to make sure this event will not be executed within sshdeploy's build method to avoid an infinite loop**
  * **If no RuntimeIdentifier is provided a [Framework-dependent deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/) will be created otherwise a [Self-contained deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/) will**
  #### Monitor
-1. Go to your Visual Studio Solution (the one you intend to continously deploy to the Raspberry Pi).
+1. Go to your Visual Studio Solution (the one you intend to continuously deploy to the Raspberry Pi).
-2. Right click on the project and click on the menu item "Properties"
+2. Right-click on the project and click on the menu item "Properties"
 3. Go to the "Build Events" tab, and under Post-build events, enter the following:
 * `echo %DATE% %TIME% >> "$(TargetDir)sshdeploy.ready"`
     *This simply writes the date and time to the `sshdeploy.ready` file.
 Whenever this file CHANGES, the deployment tool will perform a deployment.
  4. Edit your csproj file and add:
 ```xml
     <RemoteHost>192.168.2.194</RemoteHost>